A story—and a need for resiliency.

 Estimated reading time: 3 minutes

-The floor was covered with an inch of water, and it was rapidly seeping into the dining room carpet.
+The kitchen floor was covered with an inch of water, and it was rapidly seeping into the dining room carpet.
 Where the heck was the water coming from?
-Quickly I ran down to the basement to grab old towels to soak up the water—and was greeted with the horror of another flood, water still gushing from above and multiple boxes dripping water from the shelves.
+Quickly I ran down to the basement to grab old towels to soak up the water—and was greeted with the horror of another flood, water gushing from above and multiple boxes dripping water from the shelves.

-Small floods are minor setbacks in life, of course, but there are also major setbacks: loss of a job, break-up of a relationship, a sudden illness, an emotional letdown.
+Small floods are minor setbacks in life, of course, but there are also major setbacks: loss of a job, the break-up of a relationship, a sudden illness, or an emotional letdown.
 What we need at times like these is resiliency—the ability to bounce back.

 Think of resilience as a set of muscles that need to be exercised.
 The ability to bounce back is vital to our sense of well-being, and it is worth investing some time in developing our resiliency muscles.
 Here are some tips that will help you spring back when confronted with challenges, big or small.
 Practice them regularly, even on little annoyances like detours on a highway or a small flood like mine, to develop more resiliency in your life.

 Studies have shown that the regular practice of gratitude increases happiness, improves health, and expands overall well-being.
 You can make it a habit to begin or end your day with thoughts of gratitude, or make a formal ritual out of writing in a gratitude journal.
 Once you make appreciation a habit, you will be more likely to easily adapt to life's curveballs.

 IN ACTION: "Good thing this flooding didn't happen last week when we were on vacation!"